Please Note that is on:

-Any results not collected from the school by 12 noon will be posted, first class, to your home address - you should ensure the school has your correct address before school closes for summer on Friday 17 July 2020.
+Any results not collected from the school by 12 noon will be posted, first-class, to your home address - you should ensure the school has your correct address before school closes for summer on Thursday 16 July 2021.
 If you are unable to collect your results you may:

-arrange for your results to be given to you by telephone or email; or
+ask for your results to be emailed to you; or

 request that an adult relative collects your results on your behalf (identification must be shown when collecting the results).